100_level100-Level Introductory and General Education Courses

 Notes: Field work may be required.
 Contact instructor for more information.

-View the Bulletin information.
+View the Catalog entry.

-Prerequisites: GC 205, GC 330, GC 335, GC 340 and senior standing or instructor's permission.
+Prerequisites: GC 205, GC 330, GC 335, GC 340, and senior standing or instructor’s permission.

 Development of planning skills by working through planning problems in a real world context.

-View the Bulletin information.
+View the Catalog entry.

-Prerequisites: GC 205, GC 235, GC335 and 24 GC credit hours, junior standing or instructor’s permission.
+Prerequisites: GC 205, GC 235, GC 335, 24 GC credit hours, and junior standing, or instructor’s permission.

 Notes: Field work may be required.
 Contact instructor for more information.

-View the Bulletin information.
+View the Catalog entry.

 Notes: Field work may be required.
 Contact instructor for more information.

-View the Bulletin information.
+View the Catalog entry.

 Prerequisites: Departmental major and junior standing or instructor’s permission.